Accountability and CHS

 What does Diakonia do when disasters strike?

 In order to successfully provide effective disaster relief, knowledge of the area is essential.
-For this reason, we only provide intermediate relief together with local partner organizations that have the capacity and experience to work in this area in line with international humanitarian standards and principles.
+For this reason, Diakonia only provides intermediate relief together with local partner organizations that have the capacity and experience to work in this area in line with international humanitarian standards and principles.
 Our partner organizations know what is needed and lead the work in collaboration with the people affected by the disaster.
 This process is crucial in ensuring that the most vulnerable people affected by a crisis are identified and is strengthened by a holistic approach in which for example women, girls, different ethnical groups and people of different ages and social status are actively participating.

-In areas where we and our partner organizations are not present, there is a possibility of channeling support through the ACT Alliance, which is a broad network covering a large geographic area, with active partners all over the world, that carries out development and humanitarian programmes.
+In areas where Diakonia and its partner organizations are not present, Diakonia as a member organization has a possibility of channeling support through the ACT Alliance.
+ACT Alliance is a broad network with active partners all over the world, that carries out development and humanitarian programmes.
 In humanitarian instances, this support will benefit an ACT Alliance appeal that has been created to respond to humanitarian needs in a specific context.